7gxycn08/PyAutoActions/README.md

 # PyAutoActions

-- HDR will be enabled and disabled automatically for added processes
+- HDR will be enabled and disabled automatically for added processes.

 - ex: (When you start a Game HDR will turn on and when you close It will run off).